 8. Drink more water

-You can do something great for your physical health by drinking more water.
+Another effective method for how to lose weight in college is by drinking more water.
 When you drink water, you quench your thirst without reaching for sugary sodas or calorie-filled beer.
 If you don’t like water, maybe sipping on lightly sweetened decaf coffee is more your thing.

 If you want to cheat a little bit, check out the beverages aisle at your local supermarket.
 Chances are, you’ll find a bunch of products you can use to flavor your water to give it some taste.